CONTROLLED FLIGHT INTO TERRAIN (CFIT)

 CFIT mostly occurs when visual cues are lost due to flying during night or into clouds, fog or poor visibility conditions.
 Under such conditions, Pilots may get spatially disorientated, loose Situational Awareness and meets with CFIT accidents.
 In addition visual illusions, also add to the CFIT accident statistics.

-CFIT is more likely to occur over water, hilly areas, long stretches of forested or desert terrain and Night due to lack of prominent visual cues.
+CFIT is more likely to occur over water, hilly areas, long stretches of forested or desert terrain and during Night, due to lack of prominent visual cues.

 Causes of CFIT